-1. Actively participate.
-I invite you to engage deeply, ask questions, and use the Canvas discussion board.
-Avoid passive learning.
-It doesn't work.
-Take notes as you watch the videos and be in the habit of writing what you see and understand from the recorded lectures.
-You can also learn a great deal from discussing ideas and perspectives with your peers and professors.
-Participation can also help you articulate your thoughts and develop critical thinking skills.

-- 2. Dedicate and commit your time.
+- 1. Participate.
+I invite you to engage deeply, ask questions, and talk about the course content with your classmates.
+You can learn a great deal from discussing ideas and perspectives with your peers and professor.
+Participation can also help you articulate your thoughts and develop critical thinking skills. - Manage your time.
 Students are often very busy, and I understand that you have obligations outside of this class.
-However, students do best when they plan adequate time to complete the course work.
-Seeking an advanced degree requires a significant intellectual and personal commitment.
-Block your schedule and set aside plenty of time to complete assignments including extra time to handle any technology related problems.
-As a minimum, 6 hours per week is recommended to review lecture materials and complete assignments.
-Most weeks will likely require more. - 3.
+However, students do best when they plan adequate time that is devoted to course work.
+Block your schedule and set aside plenty of time to complete assignments including extra time to handle any technology related problems. - 3.
 Login regularly.
 I recommend that you log in to ELMS-Canvas several times a week to view announcements, discussion posts and replies to your posts.
-You may need to log in multiple times a day. - 4.
+You may need to log in multiple times a day when group submissions are due. - 4.
 Do not fall behind.
 This class moves at a quick pace and each week builds on the previous content.
 If you feel you are starting to fall behind, check in with the instructor as soon as possible so we can troubleshoot together.
 It will be hard to keep up with the course content if you fall behind in the pre-work or post-work. - 5.
 Use ELMS-Canvas notification settings.
 Pro tip!
 Canvas ELMS-Canvas can ensure you receive timely notifications in your email or via text.
 Be sure to enable announcements to be sent instantly or daily. - 6.
 Ask for help if needed.
-If you need help with ELMS-Canvas or other technology, contact Engineering College IT Support (eit-help@umd.edu) for issues with the software or access to Citrix or UMD Campus IT Support (itsupport@umd.edu) for problems with email or ELMS-Canvas.
-If you are struggling with a course concept, reach out to me or your classmates in the Discussion boards for support.
+If you need help with ELMS-Canvas or other technology, IT Support.
+If you are struggling with a course concept, reach out to me and your classmates for support.